eliezer-souza/config-overrides-lerna/README.md

 # config-overrides-lerna

 ✅ Simple test setup using lerna + CRA

-<strong>Overwriting the include of Babel-Loader, so that it is possible to use relative import with Lerna.</strong>
+Overwriting the Include of Babel-Loader, so that it is possible to use relative import with Lerna.